Hoppers 101: Fly Fishing With Hopper Flies For Large Trout

 Grasshoppers are big enough to where if you slap it right on top of their nose they’re going to get the hell out of Dodge.
 At least lead them a few feet so you avoid spooking them.

-Fish Hoppers in Constant Motion
+Fish Hoppers Dead Drift or in Motion

 Fishing a hopper differs greatly from more traditional dry flies.
 Using a heavier tippet is encouraged for greater accuracy and to prevent your leader from being spun during casting.